The following announcement is only relevant for clients who are applying for Standard or Enhanced DBS Disclosures.

-Regulated Activity is being redefined to focus on work which involves close and unsupervised contact with vulnerable groups.
+Regulated Activity focus on work which involves close and unsupervised contact with vulnerable groups.
 Regulated Activities are those which a person who has been barred by the ISA must not do.
 If you have Regulated Activities in your organisation, you must order the Enhanced Disclosure to ensure you are not employing a barred person to carry them out.

 The activities and work that are being taken out of Regulated Activity will still be eligible for Enhanced DBS checks but they will no longer be eligible for barred list checks.